James J. Browne

-James J. Browne is a former President of University of Galway.
+James J. Browne is a former president of the University of Galway.
 Appointed in 2008, he served a ten-year term, completed in January 2018.

-He is an engineering graduate of the University.
+He is an engineering graduate of the university.
 He was awarded the degree of PhD by the University of Manchester in 1980 and appointed Personal Professor of Production Engineering at University of Galway in 1989.
 He was awarded the degree of DSc by the University of Manchester in 1990 for published work on the analysis and design of computer integrated manufacturing systems.
-He was elected Dean of the Faculty of Engineering in 1995 and Registrar and Deputy President of the University in 2000.
+He was elected dean of the Faculty of Engineering in 1995 and Registrar and deputy president of the university in 2000.

-Browne's research work focused on the design and operation of automated manufacturing systems with a particular emphasis on shop floor control and manufacturing execution systems (MES), Enterprise Management Systems, flexible manufacturing and assembly systems, reverse logistics, Industry 4.0 and Circular Manufacturing Systems.
-He published 11 books and over 400 papers; including 'Production Management Systems - An Integrated Perspective', 2nd edition Prentice Hall, 1996, which was translated into French, 'Les Systemes de production dans un environment CIM' and published by AFNOR (1994); 'CAD CAM Principles, Practice and Manufacturing Management, Addison-Wesley, 1988, subsequently translated into Chinese by Prentice Hall.
+Browne's research work focused on the design and operation of automated manufacturing systems with a particular emphasis on shop floor control and manufacturing execution systems (MES), enterprise management systems, flexible manufacturing and assembly systems, reverse logistics, Industry 4.0 and circular manufacturing systems.
+He published 11 books and over 400 papers; including Production Management Systems - An Integrated Perspective (2nd edition Prentice Hall, 1996), which was translated into French as Les Systemes de production dans un environment CIM and published by AFNOR (1994).
+He also published CAD CAM Principles, Practice and Manufacturing Management, published by Addison-Wesley in 1988, subsequently translated into Chinese by Prentice Hall.